mozsearch/mozsearch/docs/newrepo.md

 infrastructure/aws/upload.py ./glean-blame.tar searchfox.repositories glean-blame.tar
 ```

+The above commands don't provide progress output.
+You can equivalently do the upload with
-Equivalently, you can do it with the aws CLI tool, making sure to set the permissions:
+the aws CLI tool, which does provide progress output.
+Make sure to set the permissions:
 ```
 cd $MOZSEARCH
 aws s3 cp ./glean.tar s3://searchfox.repositories/glean.tar --acl public-read